Zombies (franchise): Zombies 3 (2022)

+Zombies 4: Dawn of the Vampires (2025)

+In February 2024, Disney Branded Television greenlit Zombies 4, with Meg Donnelly and Milo Manheim reprising their roles and are also set to executive produce the film.
+Chandler Kinney and Kylee Russell were also set to return for the film.
+Additionally, Freya Skye and Malachi Barton join the cast as new characters, Nova and Victor, respectively.
+Paul Hoen returns to direct, with David Light, Joseph Raso, and Josh Cagan writing the film.
+Hoen, Light, Raso, Jane Fleming, and Mark Ordesky will also serve as executive producers.
+Mahita P. Simpson will co-executive produce the film.
+Production for the film began in March 2024 in New Zealand.
+In March 2024, Swayam Bhatia, Julian Lerner, Mekonnen Knife, Lisa Chappell, and Jonno Roberts joined the cast.
+Zombies 4: Dawn of the Vampires premiered on Disney Channel on July 10, 2025.

 Television series

-Zombies: Addison's Moonstone Mystery / Zombies: Addison's Monster Mystery
+Zombies: Addison's Moonstone Mystery / Zombies: Addison's Monster Mystery (2020–21)

 On October 16, 2020, Zombies: Addison's Moonstone Mystery, a series of animated shorts, began airing on Disney Channel.
 The story revolves around Addison (Meg Donnelly) who journeys through a mysterious dreamscape to find her true identity.

-The series was renewed for a second season with its new title, Addison’s Monster Mystery, which was released in October 2021.
+The series was renewed for a second season with its new title, Addison’s Monster Mystery, which premiered on October 1, 2021.

-Zombies: The Re-animated Series
+Zombies: The Re-Animated Series (2024)

-In June 2022, during the Annecy Film Festival, it was reported that an animated series, titled Zombies: The Re-animated Series, is in being developed by Disney Television Animation for Disney+ and Disney Channel.
+In June 2022, during the Annecy Film Festival, it was reported that an animated series, titled Zombies: The Re-animated Series, is being developed by Disney Television Animation for Disney+ and Disney Channel.
 Descendants: Wicked World creator and director Aliki Theofilopoulos and Amphibia story editor Jack Ferriolo will serve as creators and showrunners.
 The duo will also executive-produce the series alongside Gary Marsh and the films' writers Joseph Russo and David Light.
+Zombies: The Re-animated Series Shorts premiered on July 21, 2023 on Disney Channel, and the full series debuted on June 28, 2024.

+Live performances

+Descendants/Zombies: Worlds Collide Tour (2025)

+At the Disney Entertainment Showcase on August 9, 2024, held during the D23 Expo, Disney Branded Television, Disney Concerts, Disney Music Group, and AEG announced the Descendants/Zombies: Worlds Collide Tour, set for summer 2025.
+The tour will bring together stars from both the Descendants and Zombies franchises, with appearances by the Descendants: The Rise of Red and Zombies 4: Dawn of the Vampires stars Kylie Cantrall, Malia Baker, Dara Reneé, Ruby Rose Turner, Freya Skye and Malachi Barton.
+The tour will be an immersive and interactive live concert experience celebrating music from both franchises and will be held in arenas across the United States, from July 17 through September 16, 2025.
+On June 27, 2025, the cast of the tour released the single "Worlds Collide", with vocals from Kylie Cantrall, Malia Baker, Dara Reneé, Joshua Colley, Malachi Barton, Freya Skye and Mekonnen Knife.